stumfki/Pismo-Bozicku/README.md

 **Conclusion:**

-The Angular Santa Letter Application is a fun and engaging way for users to write a letter to Santa Claus.
+The Angular Santa Letter Application is a fun way for users to write a letter to Santa Claus.
 With its modern styling and interactive form, the application provides a unique and enjoyable user experience.
 By utilizing Angular, Reactive Forms, Tailwind CSS, and ng-zorro, the application delivers a high-quality and reliable application that is easy to use.